 A long May summer sky has become a companion that overstayed its welcome.
 It made matters worse when it brought along drought that led to many indecisions to do anything productive.
 I guess I was waging war against climate change by drinking at the bar every night.
 It was definitely never a good idea but I did it anyway.
-I guess I was afraid it was rather making me quite compelled to do absolutely nothing and at the same time feel accomplished under the false pretenses that I was a philosopher when I had a little too much to drink.
+I guess I was afraid it was making me rather quite compelled to do absolutely nothing and at the same time feel accomplished under the false pretenses that I was a philosopher when I had a little too much to drink.

 Everything is peachy on the right side of alcohol, they say.